Cricket: Australia V West Indies 2nd T20 Scores - UrduPoint

 Cricket: Australia V West Indies 2nd T20 Scores

-Adelaide, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Brief scores from the first innings of the second T20 international between Australia and the West Indies in Adelaide on Sunday:
+Adelaide, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Brief scores from the second T20 international between Australia and the West Indies in Adelaide on Sunday:

 Toss: West Indies